Saraabbasi847/blog/content/_index.md

 title: "Hi there, I'm Sara!"
 draft: false
 ---
 I'm a Computer Architecture student with a passion for technology and innovation.
-I love exploring new AI and IOTtools, and I'm always on the lookout for the trends in the tech industry.
-When I'm not research or working, you can usually find me riding, reading a good book ,painting or practicing on matte in two.
+I love exploring new Cloud and IOT tools, and I'm always on the lookout for the trends in the tech industry.
+When I'm not working, you can usually find me riding, reading a book ,painting or practicing mate in two.

-Currently i'm a masters student in Dr. Khunjush lab at [Shiraz University](https://shirazu.ac.ir/en/home).
-Happy with working on microservices and cloud computing tools.
+i'm Currently Master's student in Dr. Khunjush's lab at [Shiraz University](https://shirazu.ac.ir/en/home).
+I enjoy with working on microservices and cloud computing tools.